dustinwhisman/spacedoor/src/how-to-play/index.md

   - A character sheet to keep track of stats, health, luck, weapons, armor, and feats
   - Pencils and paper, or a notebook (or equivalent digital tools)
-  - A pair of 6 sided dice (or a digital dice roller) – Note: dice will commonly be referred to in a format like "2d6".
+  - 2 or more 6 sided dice (or a digital dice roller) – Note: dice will commonly be referred to in a format like "2d6".
 The 2 represents the number of dice to roll, and the 6 represents how many sides the dice should have, so 2d6 means to roll two six sided dice.